iai-callgrind/iai-callgrind/README.md

 ARGS`).
 For a complete rundown of possible arguments execute `cargo bench --bench <benchmark> -- --help`.
 Almost all command-line arguments have a corresponding environment variable.
-The environment variables which don't have a command-line argument are:
+The environment variables which don't have a corresponding command-line argument are:

 - `IAI_CALLGRIND_COLOR`: Control the colored output of iai-callgrind.
 (Default is `auto`)